Gum Disease Treatment Brisbane | Dental Clean

 Brushing & Flossing Tips

-Our dental hygienist, Alice Kelsey, has compiled these great tips for cleaning and maintaining your smile.
+Our dental hygienist, Alice Canniffe, has compiled these great tips for cleaning and maintaining your smile.
 You can see Alice’s top 3 tips on brushing, flossing and using interdental brushes here!

-“Interdental brushes can be much easier to use than floss, and are often more effective at removing plaque in the gaps between your teeth,” says Alice Kelsey.
+“Interdental brushes can be much easier to use than floss, and are often more effective at removing plaque in the gaps between your teeth,” says Alice Canniffe.

 We look at why this phenomenon occurs, and some common conditions that can cause this.